axtrace/PartyBook/README.md

 # PartyBook
 Telegram bot.
 Allows to reading book via telegram.
-Remembers every day with a little peace of text
+Reminds every day with a little piece of text

-Input file format: .epub Output: peace of text
+Input file format: .epub
+Output: message with next piece of text

 Auto-send at 20:20 everyday